axibase/atsd/rule-engine/commands.md

 ### Security

 Only scripts in the `/opt/atsd/atsd/conf/script` can be executed.
 Script text can be modified by editing the file on the file system.
-Changing the script within the ATSD web interface is not supported.
+Modifying scripts from within the ATSD web interface is not supported.

 Scripts are executed under the `axibase` user context.